how to build a low-code MVP

 1. Research the market

 You should gather as much information about your audience and the market as possible.
-This requires you to explore trends, interview potential customers (like users of similar apps), and study business literature.
+This requires you to explore trends, interview potential customers (like users of similar apps), and study business literature to recognize the following:

 • Regulations.
 Certain kinds of software must comply with industry-specific regulations.
 These could include HIPAA, GDPR, PCI DSS, etc.